Chromosome conformation capture: Hi-C (all-vs-all)

 Hi-C uses high-throughput sequencing to find the nucleotide sequence of fragments and uses paired end sequencing, which retrieves a short sequence from each end of each ligated fragment.
 As such, for a given ligated fragment, the two sequences obtained should represent two different restriction fragments that were ligated together in the proximity based ligation step.
 The pair of sequences are individually aligned to the genome, thus determining the fragments involved in that ligation event.
 Hence, all possible pairwise interactions between fragments are tested.

 Sequence capture-based methods

 A number of methods use oligonucleotide capture to enrich 3C and Hi-C libraries for specific loci of interest.
 These methods include Capture-C, NG Capture-C, Capture-3C, HiCap, Capture Hi-C. and Micro Capture-C. These methods are able to produce higher resolution and sensitivity than 4C based methods, Micro Capture-C provides the highest resolution of the available 3C techniques and it is possible to generate base pair resolution data.

 Single-cell methods

 Single-cell adaptations of these methods, such as ChIP-seq and Hi-C can be used to investigate the interactions occurring in individual cells.

 Multi-interaction methods

 A number of methods sequence multiple ligation junctions simultaneously to detect higher-order structures where multiple regions of chromatin may be interacting.
-These methods include Tri-C, 3way 4C/C-walks, and multi-contact 4C (MC-4C).
+These methods include Tri-C, 3way 4C/C-walks, multi-contact 4C (MC-4C), and hiPore-C.